Bulworth Review: Political Satire in the Age of Trump

-Potential Third-Party-Type Spoilers For Bulworth
+Third-Party-Type Spoilers For Bulworth

 ** UPDATED: October 18, 2016.

 In 1996, incumbent senator from California, Jay Billington Bulworth threw his stump speech out the window.
-Having sold his principles to lobbyists to ensure his re-election, Bulworth is wracked with guilt.
+Having sold his principles to lobbyists who ensured his re-election, Bulworth is wracked with guilt.
 A committed liberal senator, Bulworth has been bought by the insurance lobby to kill a bill that will help the uninsured.
 Worst of all, he knows this.
-He recognizes this as the final phase of his metamorphosis into political hack.
+He recognizes this is the final phase of his metamorphosis into political hack.
 His bribe includes a life insurance deal that would leave his beneficiary (daughter) very comfortable, so Bulworth does what any reasonable man haunted by his conscience would do - he puts a hit out on himself.

 Inexplicably, Bulworth’s candidness leads to a reinvigoration of his campaign.
 His candor is incendiary, but the public is transfixed.
 Over the course of the film, Bulworth not only locks up his Senate seat, but receives a stunning 23% write-in campaign for the presidency.
 There’s an important distinction to be made in the first sentence of my paragraph: I said Bulworth’s CANDIDNESS and not Bulworth’s TRUTH.
 Bulworth’s “shocking” statements parallel a real life candidate that is (as of this writing) profiting from a burlesque, Bulworth-esque strategy where candor is richly rewarded.
 But candor is NOT truth.